mitraman/eventful/README.md

 How is this different from RESTful assets?

- * List of events is new
+ * List of events is new (but similar to actions in vocabulary)
+ * messages/structures (similar to media types for RESTful designs)
- * machine-readable is not OpenAPI
+ * machine-readable is not OpenAPI but AsyncAPI instead

 Adopt a consumer POV.

+### Questions

+ * do we need a canvas document?
+ * do we need an ALPS description (to generate deinfition (asyncapi?)
+ * do we need metrics (KPIs/OKRs)?

 ## Greatest Outline Ever